 Mi Sun Kim

-Mi Sun Kim is originally from South Korea and moved here with her Husband and kids in January 2020.
-Her husband came here to complete a year at University of Nebraska in Omaha.
-Back in South Korea, Mi Sun taught Korean to foreign students.
-How fitting that she would then become a student at LFA, after hearing about us from a Korean friend.
+Mi Sun Kim is originally from South Korea and moved to the U.S. with her husband and their kids in January 2020.
+Her husband came here to complete a year at the University of Nebraska in Omaha.
+Back in South Korea, Mi Sun taught Korean to international students.
+How fitting that she would become a student at Learning For ALL (LFA) after hearing about us from a Korean friend.
 Although she had done well with English grammar studies during high school, she still struggled with speaking and listening in English.
 This is where LFA classes came in.
-Mi Sun enjoyed the in-person classes that were available in the pre-pandemic times.
+Mi Sun enjoyed the in-person classes that were available in pre-pandemic times.
 The comradery of the classroom environment provided many learning experiences and opportunities to practice English with other students.
-She still was a little nervous at classes, though, as you have to be on your game to carry a conversation in a language you are still mastering.
-Mi Sun has found that the online classes have cured her nervousness.
+She was still a little nervous in classes as you have to be on your best game to carry a conversation in a language you are still mastering.
+Mi Sun has found that LFA’s online classes have cured her nervousness.
 She can take more time to think about and formulate her responses.
-It is also a big relief to have the option to continue learning while keeping her family safe during the pandemic.
-When the Kim family goes back to Korea , Mi Sun hopes to pass the exam to become a public official.
-She says she doesn’t know exactly what position she wants yet, she just knows she wants to serve her community.
+It’s also a big relief to have the option to continue learning while keeping her family safe during the pandemic.
+When the Kim family returns to Korea, Mi Sun hopes to pass the exam to become a public official.
+She says she doesn’t know exactly what position she wants yet; she just knows she wants to serve her community.
 Let’s all wish her luck!

-Originally from Ft Worth, Texas, Stephanie overcame a turbulent past and decided to create a better life for herself in Omaha.
-Deciding to get on the path by getting a GED, she found LFA classes were open for her to begin immediately.
-Stephanie pushed herself through classwork with determination, but no confidence.
-As she performed far better on her tests than she ever expected, she began realizing, “they were right, I am smart!”.
-Stephanie has nothing but good things to say about her teacher, Mr. Owen, who she says “taught me about myself”.
-Stephanie hopes to continue her education to become a Medical Billing Coder, a job with decent pay that will allow her to work from home.
-As a single mother with a special needs child, this will allow her to work and care for her son.
-They can finally have the life they deserve.
+Originally from Fort Worth, Texas, Stephanie overcame a turbulent past and decided to create a better life in Omaha.
+Deciding to get on the path by earning her GED, she found Learning For ALL classes were open for her to begin immediately working towards this goal.
+Stephanie pushed herself through classwork with determination but without confidence.
+As she performed far better on her tests than she ever expected, she began realizing, “they were right; I am smart!”
+Stephanie has nothing but good things to say about her teacher, Mr. Owen, who she says “taught me about myself.”
+Stephanie hopes to continue her education and become a Medical Billing Coder, a job with decent pay that will allow her to work from home.
+As a single mother with a special needs child, she can work and care for her son.
+They can finally have the life they’ve imagined.

-Parika Bavari loved her life in Iran, but still made the difficult decision to come to the States in 2013.
-She wanted more freedom for herself, and a better education for her children.
-She found these things, but also struggled with speaking and understanding English.
-Then, a work colleague shared their experience improving their English skills at LFA.
-Parika signed up and has recently been taking online classes because of the pandemic.
-She finds that they have helped her balance studies and family life.
-With no commute, she can spend more time on homework and working with the teacher.
-Parika strongly feels that she has benefited from the one-on-one tutoring at LFA.
-She has seen her English skills improve measurably through doing the online homework.
-Right now she is trying to decide between two paths of study.
-She’s been interested in architecture for a long time.
-However, Parika has been moved by the help she’s received since coming to the States and wants to give back through some kind of service, such as nursing.
+Parika Bavari loved her life in Iran but still made the difficult decision to come to the U.S. in 2013.
+She wanted more freedom for herself and better education for her children.
+In the U.S., she found these things but also struggled with speaking and understanding English.
+A work colleague shared their experience with Parika about how they were able to improve their English skills at Learning For ALL.
+Parika enrolled at LFA and has been taking online classes because of the pandemic.
+She finds that online classes have helped her balance her studies and family life.
+Without having to commute to class, she can spend more time on homework and working with her teacher.
+Parika says that she has benefited tremendously from one-on-one tutoring at LFA.
+She has seen her English skills improve immeasurably by doing the online homework.
+Right now, she is trying to decide between two paths of study.
+She’s been interested in architecture for a long time, however, she has been moved by the help she’s received since coming to the U.S. and wants to give back through some kind of service, such as nursing.

 Going to School for the First Time

 With an energy like no other, Sophia possesses an exuberant smile and a talkative personality.
 But that wasn’t always the case.
-Originally from South Korea, and not knowing any English but ‘yes’ and ‘no’, Sophia came to the United States in 1982.
-Despite the struggles that she had with reading and writing in English, Sophia sacrificed her ESL education to work to support her family and herself.
-Sophia managed to self -teach herself by listening to English words.
+Originally from South Korea, and not knowing any English but ‘yes’ and ‘no,’ Sophia came to the United States in 1982.
+Despite her struggles with reading and writing in English, Sophia sacrificed her ESL education to work to support her family and herself.
+Sophia managed to self-teach herself by listening to English words.
 However, she knew that she needed a stronger foundation.
-Thus, when her friend Ping, who is also another student of LFA, introduced Sophia to LFA, she knew that this would be a great opportunity to learn English from step one.
-Utilizing LFA’s tutoring and ESL classes, Sophia is now an advanced ESL student who can now read young adult books.
+When her friend Ping, another student at Learning For ALL, introduced Sophia to LFA, she knew that this would be an excellent opportunity to learn English from step one.
+Utilizing LFA’s tutoring and ESL classes, Sophia is now an advanced ESL student who can read young adult books.
 Now with the skills she needs, Sophia plans on attending college to further her education.

 New Professionals in America

-Sheila Sadofsky is a current Adult Basic Education (ABE) student here at Learning for All (LFA).
-Before joining LFA, Shelia received and finished her secondary education and soon after entered the workforce and never had the chance to attend to her burning trouble: not being able to understand what she reads.
+Sheila Sadofsky is a current Adult Basic Education (ABE) student here at Learning for ALL.
+Before joining LFA, Shelia received and finished her secondary education and soon entered the workforce but never had the chance to attend to her burning trouble – not being able to understand what she reads.
 It wasn’t until after her retirement that she resumed pursuing her goal of attaining the skill to comprehend reading materials.
-Sheila stated, “I finally had the time, so I took this opportunity to tackle down what I wanted to accomplish most; I want to be able to love and understand what I read.”
-Over the course of three years, Shelia has been able to accomplish four grades worth of reading comprehension.
+Sheila stated, “I finally had the time, so I took this opportunity to tackle what I wanted to accomplish most; I want to be able to love and understand what I read.”
+Over the course of three years, Shelia has accomplished four grades worth of reading comprehension.

 Advanced English in 3 Months

-With a warm and lively spirit, Nilson Nolasco is a friendly face here at Learning for All.
-Before coming to the States, Nilson finished his bachelor’s degree and specialized schooling to become a highly qualified bank manager in Maceió, Brazil where he is originally from.
-He worked with people ranging from common citizens all the way to large corporations.
+With a warm and lively spirit, Nilson Nolasco is a friendly face here at Learning for ALL.
+Before coming to the U.S., Nilson finished his bachelor’s degree and specialized schooling to become a highly qualified bank manager in Maceió, Brazil, where he’s originally from.
+He worked with people ranging from everyday citizens to large corporations.

-Nilson arrived in the States recently without any prior schooling in English, yet within only three months of continuing his education with the ESL curriculum here at Learning for ALL, he has gained more confidence in his English-speaking skills and has zoomed all the way up to the Advanced ESL level.
-Looking back, Nilson states that,“Pronunciation was very difficult at the beginning, and having people understand me outside of this program was a great challenge.”
-Nilson hopes to continue making progress in his ESL classes and utilize the knowledge that he has gained to immerse himself in American culture.
+Nilson arrived in the U.S. without any prior schooling in English.
+Yet, within only three months of continuing his education at Learning For ALL with our ESL curriculum, he has gained more confidence in his English-speaking skills and has quickly moved into the Advanced ESL level.
+Looking back, Nilson states that “pronunciation was very difficult at the beginning, and having people understand me outside of this program was a great challenge.”
+Nilson hopes to continue making progress in his ESL classes and utilize his gained knowledge to immerse himself further in American culture.

-“I like (it) here!
-I learn pronunciation, grammar, and conversation.
-They offer (us) a good opportunity to improve our English… Here, I can make more friends, and I can apply what I learn here to further studies and find a better job.”
+“I love it here at Learning For ALL!
+I learned pronunciation, grammar, and conversation.
+They offer us a great opportunity to improve our English.
+Here, I can make more friends, and I can apply what I learn here to further my studies and find a better job.”